paezha/paezha.github.io/applied_spatial_statistics/21-Activity-Area-Data-II.md

 **NOTE**: Activities include technical "how to" tasks/questions.
 Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
 These tasks are indicated by a star (*).

-1.* Create a spatial weights matrix for the census tracts in the Hamilton CMA.
+1. (*)Create a spatial weights matrix for the census tracts in the Hamilton CMA.
 Use adjacency as your criterion for proximity.

-2.* Calculate the spatial moving average for the following two variables: 1) proportion of the population who are 20 to 34 years old; and 2) proportion of the population who are 65 and older.
+2. (*)Calculate the spatial moving average for the following two variables: 1) proportion of the population who are 20 to 34 years old; and 2) proportion of the population who are 65 and older.

-3.* Append the spatial moving averages to your dataframe.
+3. (*)Append the spatial moving averages to your dataframe.

-4.* Choose one age group and create a scatterplot of the proportion of population in that group versus its spatial moving average.
-(Hint: if you create the scatterplot using `ggplot2` you can add the 45 degree line by meand of `geom_abline(slope = 1, intercept = 0)`).
+4. (*)Choose one age group and create a scatterplot of the proportion of population in that group versus its spatial moving average.
+(Hint: if you create the scatterplot using `ggplot2` you can add the 45 degree line by means of `geom_abline(slope = 1, intercept = 0)`).

 5. Show your scatterplot of the population versus its spatial moving average to a fellow student.
 What is the meaning of the 45 degree line in this plot?